 I’ve always believed that Excel is one of the most powerful software tools out there.
-It isn’t just the fact that it’s spreadsheet software, which is by its nature powerful anyway.
-No, Microsoft Excel 2013 itself has such an awesome collection of built-in tools and features that it has beyond any doubt, become one of the most useful tools for so many things.
-In this article, I plan to show you how powerful formulas and conditional formatting can be, with three pretty useful examples.
+It isn’t just the fact that it’s a powerful spreadsheet application.
+Microsoft Excel itself has such an impressive collection of built-in tools and features.
+In this article, I plan to show you how powerful formulas and conditional formatting can be, with three useful examples.

 We’ve covered a number of different ways to make better use of Excel, such as using it to create your own calendar template, using it as a goals management tool, and other unique ways that you can use it to manage your life.
 Just read those articles and you’ll see just how powerful Excel can be.